-This comparatively small, flat country for most part is covered with desert and one would expect that here is not much to see.
+This comparatively small, flat country, for the most part, is covered with desert and one would expect that there is not much to see.

 This is not true.
-Humans have lived here for millenia and desert environment has helped to preserve ancient settlements and buildings.
-Most of these settlements are fairly recent – from the 18th – 19th century, but there are also older ones.
+Humans have lived here for millennia and the desert environment has helped to preserve ancient settlements and buildings.
+Most of these settlements are fairly recent – from the 18th – 19th centuries, but there are also older ones.
 Qatar has many forts – witnesses of rough times in the late 19th – early 20th century.